-Facebook intros News Feed redesign, rolling out to iOS and Android apps soonAlex Wagner - Deputy Managing Editor, News Desk
+Facebook intros News Feed redesign, rolling out to iOS and Android apps soonAlex Wagner - Editorial Director of News and Content

 Facebook today took the wraps off of a brand new version of its News Feed, which the social network describes as being "inspired by mobile."
 The new News Feed will display larger photos and videos than the News Feed of old, and users will also be able to see more information from links, maps and events that are posted to their feed.
 The sidebars of the News Feed have also gotten a makeover, with the left-hand menu remaining accessible wherever a user might go on Facebook.
 In addition to the new News Feed, Facebook will be rolling out new feeds that can help users to find the specific content that they're looking for, with options for All Friends, Photos, Music and Following feeds coming.